openedx-unsupported/edx-analytics-data-api/README.rst

 Getting Started With Devstack
 -----------------------------
-The best way to run this service is with the edX Devstack: https://github.com/openedx/devstack.
+The best way to run this service is with edX Devstack: https://github.com/openedx/devstack.

 See the `Devstack Readme <https://github.com/openedx/devstack/blob/master/README.rst>`_ for information on how to install and run devstack.